Skip to main content

 • fabric wall hangings or stretched-fabric panels.

-Each of these soaks up high-frequency reflections and trims the worst of the ringing.
-Heavy curtains alone often cut the sparkle out of a bright room within minutes of being hung.
-Most apartments only need this layer to sound clean enough.
+Each of those soaks up high-frequency reflections and trims the worst of the ringing.
+Heavy curtains alone usually cut the sparkle out of a bright room within minutes of being hung.
+Most apartments need only this layer to sound clean enough.

-Bigger furniture pieces help in a different way.
-A loaded bookshelf, a wardrobe with varied surface depths, partitions, or a shelf full of objects of different sizes scatters sound rather than absorbing it.
-The reflected wave does not come straight back at the microphone, so the voice keeps its body without sounding boxed in.
-This is why a working office often sounds better on a microphone than an empty bedroom of the same size.
+Bigger furniture helps in a different way.
+A loaded bookshelf, a wardrobe with varied surface depths, partitions, a shelf jammed with objects of different sizes.
+Those scatter sound rather than absorbing it.
+The reflected wave doesn't come straight back at the microphone, so the voice keeps its body without sounding boxed in.
+This is why a working office often sounds better on a mic than an empty bedroom of the same square meters.

-When you are streaming regularly and the recording has to hold up to scrutiny, dedicated acoustic panels are the next step.
-The standard targets are well-documented: aim for around fifteen to twenty-five percent of the wall area covered with absorption rated NRC 0.80 or higher, with placement at the first reflection points.
-In plain language that means the spots on the side walls level with your head where a mirror would let you see your microphone, plus a panel on the wall behind the monitor and one or two on the wall behind your head.
+Streaming regularly and the recording has to hold up to scrutiny?
+Dedicated acoustic panels are the next step.
+Standard targets are well-documented: cover roughly 15-25% of the wall area with absorption rated NRC 0.80 or higher, placed at the first reflection points.
+In plain English: the spots on the side walls level with your head where a mirror would let you see your microphone, plus a panel on the wall behind the monitor and one or two on the wall behind your head.

-Two-inch panels handle the upper-mid and high frequencies that make a voice ring.
-Four-inch panels reach lower into the spectrum and tame the boomy chest tones that make a microphone sound congested.
-Bass traps in the corners deal with the lowest end if you also produce music or use subwoofers in the room, but they are overkill for pure voice work.
+2-inch panels handle the upper-mid and high frequencies that make a voice ring.
+4-inch panels reach further down the spectrum and tame the boomy chest tones that make a mic sound congested.
+Bass traps in the corners deal with the lowest end if you also produce music or use subwoofers in the room.
+But they're overkill for pure voice work.

 Brand-wise, Acoustimac and ATS Acoustics sell ready-to-hang fabric-wrapped panels in sensible sizes.
-GIK Acoustics is the next tier up and worth the price if the channel is your main income.
-Anyone on a tight budget can build perfectly functional panels at home from Rockwool or mineral wool slabs in a simple wood frame, wrapped in breathable fabric.
-A homemade four-inch absorber is acoustically indistinguishable from a commercial one in the frequency range that matters for vocals.
+GIK Acoustics is the next tier up.
+Worth the price if the channel is your main income.
+On a tight budget?
+Build perfectly functional panels at home from Rockwool or mineral wool slabs in a simple wood frame, wrapped in breathable fabric.
+A homemade 4-inch absorber is acoustically indistinguishable from a commercial one in the frequency range that matters for vocals.

-A target you can aim for: RT60 below roughly 0.4 seconds across the speech band.
-That is the reverberation time that gives a voice clarity without making the room sound dead.
-You do not need a measurement microphone to tell when you are close.
+Practical target: RT60 below roughly 0.4 seconds across the speech band.
+That's the reverberation time that gives a voice clarity without making the room sound dead.
+No measurement microphone needed to tell when you're close.
 Clap your hands once, hard, in the middle of the room.
-If you hear a tail of ringing or a metallic flutter, the room is still too live.
-If the clap lands cleanly with no sustained ring, you are in the zone.
+Hear a tail of ringing or a metallic flutter?
+Still too live.
+Clap lands cleanly with no sustained ring?
+You're in the zone.

-Now soundproofing, which is the harder problem.
-If your noise is coming from the street, a thin partition wall, an HVAC duct, or a roommate, no amount of foam will help.
-The fixes here are mass and decoupling: heavier doors with proper seals, weatherstripping around frames, mass-loaded vinyl barriers behind drywall, Green Glue between two layers of drywall, decoupled stud channels, and acoustic door sweeps.
-These are renovation-grade solutions, and most renters cannot legally do them.
-For renters, a heavy curtain across a window and a draft excluder on the door at least drop the obvious culprits.
+Now soundproofing.
+The harder problem.
+Noise coming from the street, a thin partition wall, an HVAC duct, or a roommate?
+No amount of foam will help.
+Fixes here are mass and decoupling: heavier doors with proper seals, weatherstripping around frames, mass-loaded vinyl barriers behind drywall, Green Glue between two layers of drywall, decoupled stud channels, acoustic door sweeps.
+Renovation-grade solutions.
+Most renters can't legally do them.
+If you rent, a heavy curtain across the window and a draft excluder on the door at least kill the obvious culprits.

-One culprit that gets ignored constantly: the room's mechanical noise floor.
-Air conditioners, ceiling fans, computer fans, refrigerators in the next room, and old radiators all leak a continuous hiss into the microphone.
-A condenser mic at three inches from the mouth picks them all up.
-Move the PC out of the desk shroud and into a separate cubby, swap noisy fans for low-RPM models, and try recording a fifteen-second test with the AC off.
-The difference is usually the first thing that needs fixing.
+One culprit gets ignored constantly: the room's mechanical noise floor.
+Air conditioners, ceiling fans, computer fans, refrigerators in the next room, old radiators.
+All of them leak a continuous hiss into the microphone.
+A condenser mic three inches from the mouth catches every one of them.
+Move the PC out of the desk shroud and into a separate cubby.
+Swap noisy fans for low-RPM models.
+Try recording a 15-second test with the AC off.
+The difference is usually the first thing that needs fixing, and it costs nothing to identify.

 Through all of this, keep the room habitable.
-A streaming space that has been turned into a black foam cube reads as oppressive on camera and is unpleasant to spend time in.
-The goal is a comfortable room that happens to record well, not a recording booth somebody has to live in.
+A streaming space that's been turned into a black-foam cube reads as oppressive on camera, and it's unpleasant to spend time in.
+Goal?
+A comfortable room that happens to record well.
+Not a recording booth somebody has to live in.

 How to lay out furniture and gear without the cluttered feel

 Start with the relationship between the desk, the chair, and the wall behind you.
-Push the desk away from the wall by at least sixty to eighty centimeters where the room allows it.
+Push the desk away from the wall by at least 60-80 cm where the room allows it.
 That gap gives the camera something to do, lets the rim light sit behind you without scorching the wall, and keeps the shot from looking compressed.
-If you have to back right up to the wall, treat that wall harder: a large piece of art, a shelf with depth, a fabric panel, anything that breaks the plane behind your head.
+If you've got to back right up against the wall, treat that wall harder: a large piece of art, a deep shelf, a fabric panel.
+Anything that breaks the plane behind your head.

-Monitor at eye level or just slightly below the line of sight.
+Monitor at eye level.
+Or just slightly below the line of sight.
 Top of the active screen area should land roughly even with your eyebrows when you sit upright.
 Anything lower trains your neck into a forward droop over the course of an hour.
-Boom monitor arms make this trivial; cheap stacks of books work too if you are early in the build.
+Boom monitor arms make this trivial.
+Cheap stacks of books work too if you're early in the build.
+The panel itself is covered in our monitor buying guide.

 Desk height is the next pivot.
 Fixed desks at the standard 73 to 75 centimeters fit most adults, but anyone tall or short benefits from going adjustable.
 Sit-stand desks from Uplift V2, Flexispot, IKEA Bekant or IKEA Idasen, or any of the cheaper Autonomous models open the height range and let you stand for a chunk of long sessions.
 The IKEA Markus is a beloved budget chair that pairs naturally with this kind of workstation.

-On chairs, the choices that matter for streamers split along two lines.
-Gaming chairs with bucket seats and prominent lumbar bolsters look the part and are comfortable for many hours when sized correctly: Secretlab Titan Evo is the well-tested standard in that category.
-Office chairs designed by ergonomists win on long-term spinal load and breathability: Herman Miller Aeron or Embody, Steelcase Leap, the Haworth Fern.
-The Embody and Aeron are not cheap, but anyone whose body has started complaining after two-stream marathons knows why people pay for them.
-Whatever you choose, the chair adjusts in the dimensions that count: seat height, backrest tilt, lumbar depth, armrest height and width, and ideally seat depth.
+Worth knowing.
+On chairs, the streamer-relevant options split along two lines.
+Gaming chairs with bucket seats and prominent lumbar bolsters look the part and are comfortable for many hours when sized correctly.
+Secretlab Titan Evo is the well-tested standard there.
+Office chairs designed by ergonomists win on long-term spinal load and breathability.
+Herman Miller Aeron or Embody, Steelcase Leap, Haworth Fern.
+The Embody and Aeron aren't cheap, but anyone whose body has started complaining after two-stream marathons knows exactly why people pay for them.
+Whatever you pick, the chair has to adjust in the dimensions that count: seat height, backrest tilt, lumbar depth, armrest height and width, and ideally seat depth.

 The camera typically lives just above the eyeline, angled gently down.
 That puts the chin on the right side of the geometry and avoids the unflattering up-the-nose framing that low-mounted webcams produce.
 A small tripod, a desk-mount arm, or a clamp on the monitor all work; what you want is a height that puts the lens between your eyebrows and an inch above your hairline.

 Microphones earn their keep on a boom arm.
-A Rode PSA1+ or a similar low-profile arm pulls the mic off the desk, kills the typing thump that resonates through the surface, and lets you reposition the capsule between sessions without disturbing the rest of the desk.
-Off-axis isolation also improves: the mic spends less time pointing at the keyboard and more time pointing at the mouth.
+A Rode PSA1+ or any similar low-profile arm pulls the mic off the desk, kills the typing thump that resonates through the surface, and lets you reposition the capsule between sessions without rearranging everything else on the desk.
+Off-axis isolation also improves: the mic spends less time pointed at the keyboard and more time pointed at the mouth.

 Lighting hardware lives at the edges of the room.
 Floor stands or wall-mounted booms keep key and rim lights out of frame and out of your elbow's path when you reach for the keyboard.
 A pair of light stands clamped to the desk works in a pinch but eats real estate on the work surface itself.